 If the Extended SC MCS Indication field is 0,(Ed) indicates the number of data octets in the PSDU; range 1–262 143.

+If the Extended SC MCS Indication field is 1, the length of the PSDU is computed according to the following equation:

+Length= Base_Length1 - (Base_Length2-N)/4,

-If the Extended SC MCS Indication field is 1, the length of the PSDU is computed according to Table 20-18 (Length value in SC header when the Extended SC MCS Indication field is set to 1(#7142)).
+where N is the number of data octets in the PSDU, and Base_Length1 and Base_Length2 are computed according to Table 20-18 (Parameters for computing Length field value in SC header when the Extended SC MCS Indication field is set to 1(#7142)).
+The number of data octets in the PSDU shall not exceed 262 143.(#7142)

 Editor: replace the header of table 20-18 (P2513L18) as follows:

-Length value in SC header when the Extended SC MCS Indication field is set to 1(#7142)
+Parameters for computing Length field value in SC header when the Extended SC MCS Indication field is set to 1(#7142)

 Editor: replace table 20-18 with the following table: